Looking for a resource you don't see here? Contact us and let us know what you need!

 Links to various Basic Income and Related websites

 OBIN's C-Team members, Dr. Tracy Smith-Carrier and Dr. James Mulvale, have developed a clear and easy-to-follow overview of Basic Income.
 It's a perfect introduction to share with anyone who wants practical information on what Basic Income in Canada could look like.
 Read Basic Income 101: Values, Methods, and Costs.

 For a more advanced dive into Basic Income, the different ways it can work, and the socio-economic issues that underpin policy development, we highly recommend the Basic Income Canada Network Primers.

 BICN has also released an important document detailing the successes and failures of Ontario's short-lived Basic Income pilot program.
 Read Signposts to Success: Pilot Participants on Ontario's Basic Income Experiment

-This simple, one-page resource shows how to effectively engage with your MPP.
+This simple, one-page resource shows how to effectively engage with your MPP or MP.
 Building relationships, finding common ground, and working together is vital to making Basic Income in Ontario a reality.
 If you want to make a direct impact in your community, a healthy relationship with your MPP is a great way to start.

 The Manitoba Story

 A film entitled The Manitoba Story is available to you at no cost, and could be the focus of a meeting in your community.
 The film describes a basic income experiment called “Mincome” that took place in Dauphin, MB in the 1970s.
 Mincome changed the lives of participants in very significant ways.
 These changes have been documented in research by Dr. Evelyn Forget and others.

 In The Manitoba Story, Dauphin residents tell their own stories in personal and powerful ways.
 The film is 20 minutes in length, and can be used with tools to animate discussion as part of a “BIG Experience.”